angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 This will provide you with +1 additional card to return to the deck with Brainstorm if you need to use it.
-The pile itself will result in an imperfect pile assuming you want to try and win the turn immediately following Doomsday's resolution but hopefully the Daze is sufficient to protect the Oracle.
+The pile itself will result in an imperfect pile assuming you want to try and win the turn immediately following Doomsday's resolution but hopefully the Daze is sufficient to protect the oracle.

 Let's run through the first pile assuming we PTT once: